weaveworks/ignite/docs/cli/ignite/ignite_inspect.md

 ### Options

 ```
   -h, --help              help for inspect
   -o, --output string     Output the object in the specified format (default "json")
+  -t, --template string   Format the output using the given Go template
 ```

 ### Options inherited from parent commands